Dreaming of that place in medical or dental school?

 It is best to wear a suit and tie, a dress or a shirt and skirt.
 Don’t wear bold shirts or overly patterned clothes.
 Instead, choose basic patterns and colours.
 Dress shoes, heels or flats are all appropriate footwear.

 It’s perfectly normal to feel nervous on the interview day.
 Your interviews are an important part of your medical school applications and that can put a lot of pressure on you.
 Here are some tips to help you feel less anxious for your interview:

 Most interviewers you’ll encounter will have been doing their job for many years and can tell when someone is just regurgitating an answer they’ve learned by heart.
 Interviewers want to know your thoughts, not how good your memory skills are.

-Instead, use bullet-point notes when you’re preparing to help you recall the gist of what you want to say.
-For example, for the prompt, ‘Tell me about a time you worked in a team’, you might simply jot down the following:
+Instead, use notes when you’re preparing to help you recall the gist of what you want to say.
+For example, for ‘Tell me about a time you worked in a team’, you might simply jot down the following:

 The length of interviews can vary from university to university.
 It can last anywhere from 20 minutes to 2 hours.
 Universities will give details on how long the interview will be in your interview invite.
 It’s important to bear in mind that you won’t be talking for the whole of the time mentioned in your invite, which, in the case of MMIs, also accounts for the time spent moving from station to station.
 Some universities also give a tour of their facilities on the day.